 What are its soft power tools?

 China is attempting to export its approach to development, which has lifted hundreds of millions of its people out of poverty.
-The “One Belt, One Road” (OBOR) initiative, described by leaders as a vehicle for soft power, calls for spurring regional connectivity.
-It seeks to bring together the Silk Road Economic Belt and the Maritime Silk Road through a vast network of railways, roads, pipelines, ports, and telecommunications infrastructure that will promote economic integration from China, through Asia, the Middle East, and Africa, to Europe.
+The Belt and Road Initiative, or BRI, described by leaders as a vehicle for soft power, calls for spurring regional connectivity.
+It seeks to bring together the Silk Road Economic Belt and the Maritime Silk Road through a vast network of railways, roads, pipelines, ports, and telecommunications infrastructure that will promote economic integration from China, through Asia, the Middle East, and Africa, to Europe and beyond.
 To finance a share of these international projects, China contributed $50 billion [PDF] to the Asian Infrastructure Investment Bank upon its founding, half of the bank’s initial capital.
 Beijing also pledged $40 billion for its Silk Road Fund, $25 billion for the Maritime Silk Road, and another $41 billion to the New Development Bank (established by BRICS states: Brazil, Russia, India, China, and South Africa).

-Separately, Beijing has also implemented aid programs that do not conform to international development assistance standards: its aid typically focuses on South-South partners in the developing world; comes without conditionality; is predominantly bilateral; and includes not only grants and interest-free and concessional loans, but also other forms of official government funding.
+Separately, Beijing has also implemented aid programs that do not conform to international development assistance standards: its aid typically focuses on South-South partnerships in the developing world; comes without conditionality; is predominantly bilateral; and includes not only grants and interest-free and concessional loans, but also other forms of official government funding.
 A number of training programs have supported public health, agriculture, and governance.
-Nevertheless, some of Beijing’s other hard power policy actions tend to overshadow goodwill built through its budding aid programs.
 Chinese aid programs, though growing, are a fraction of what large donors like the United States, European Union institutions, and Japan offer.

 Beijing’s leaders have also turned to more traditional tools of soft power: promoting Chinese language, educational exchanges, media expansion, and pop culture icons.

 - Confucius institutes: China opened the first Confucius Institute in 2004 in Seoul, South Korea.
-As of April 2017, there were five hundred institutes scattered in every region of the world.
+As of January 2018, there were more than five hundred institutes scattered around the world.
 The centers, nonprofit organizations affiliated with China’s ministry of education, provide Mandarin language courses, cooking and calligraphy classes, and celebrations for Chinese national holidays.
 The institutes echo cultural associations like the United Kingdom’s British Councils, France’s Alliance Française, Germany’s Goethe Institute, and Spain’s Cervantes Institute.
 The Confucius Institute partners with universities, typically with a minimum of $100,000 in annual support for programming, while Confucius Classrooms are established with primary and secondary institutions.

 - Educational exchanges: China has become a top destination for international students.
-It ranks third among the world’s most popular study destinations, according to the Institute of International Education.
+It ranked third among the world’s most popular study destinations in 2017, according to the Institute of International Education.
 The majority of international students pursue self-funded courses of study; however, the China Scholarship Council provides student financial aid to not only Chinese students going abroad, but also to foreigners coming to China.
-Nearly four hundred thousand international students from 202 countries studied in China in 2015.
-They came primarily from South Korea, the United States, Thailand, India, and Russia, based on statistics from the China Scholarship Council, which is affiliated with the Ministry of Education.
-Still, only a handful of the country’s esteemed schools are ranked among the world’s top one hundred higher educational institutions.
-These include Peking University, Tsinghua University, and Fudan University.
+More than 440,000 international students from 205 countries studied in China in 2016.
+They came primarily from South Korea, the United States, Thailand, Pakistan, and India, based on statistics from the China Scholarship Council, which is affiliated with the Ministry of Education.
+Still, only two of the country’s esteemed schools are ranked among the world’s top fifty higher educational institutions: Peking University and Tsinghua University.
 The image of Chinese schools suffers from a combination of skepticism over educational quality and pedagogic methods that often emphasize rote memorization over independent thought development as well as concern over censorship by academics and university leadership of topics particularly relating to individual freedoms and democracy, and Taiwan, Tibet, and Xinjiang, to avoid crackdown from the party.

 - International media: Beijing has thrown its weight behind its foreign language news outlets to establish greater control over narratives about China.
 This allows Beijing to reach a broader audience for not only high-profile summits between Chinese leaders and their foreign counterparts but also for China’s more underreported activities around the world.
-The government’s primary news agency, Xinhua, has grown to more than 160 foreign bureaus and has plans to reach 200 by 2020.
+The government’s primary news agency, Xinhua, has grown to 170 foreign bureaus and has plans to reach 200 by 2020.
 China Daily and the Global Times publish English language editions available worldwide.
-CCTV, the state television broadcasting news service, rebranded itself as China Global Television Network in December 2016 and broadcasts six channels, two in English and others in Arabic, French, Russian, and Spanish.
+CCTV, the state television broadcasting news service, rebranded itself as China Global Television Network in December 2016 and broadcasts six channels, two in English and others in Arabic, French, Russian, and Spanish, with reporting teams in more than seventy countries.
 China Radio International broadcasts 392 hours of programming a day in thirty-eight languages from twenty-seven overseas bureaus.
-The media firm runs a network of more than thirty radio stations in fourteen countries through front companies to mask its influence, according to a November 2015 Reuters investigation.
+The media firm covertly runs a network of more than thirty radio stations in fourteen countries through front companies to mask its influence, according to a November 2015 Reuters investigation.
 Chinese diaspora communities, which total approximately fifty million people and are primarily in Southeast Asia, are just as much a target audience for China’s media expansion as foreigners.

-In addition, Chinese firms have set their sights on Hollywood’s film industry.
-Dalian Wanda, one of the world’s largest media companies, has closed a series of deals with U.S. film studios and cinema chains, including a partnership with Sony Pictures and the acquisition of Legendary Entertainment, the production house behind hits like “Godzilla,” “Jurassic World,” and “Interstellar.”
-Shanghai Film Group and Huahua Media agreed to inject Paramount Pictures with $1 billion and to finance a combined 25 percent of the studio’s productions.
+In addition, Chinese firms have courted Hollywood’s film industry, though there are signs of this interest cooling off.
+Dalian Wanda, one of the world’s largest media companies, closed a series of deals in 2016 with U.S. film studios and cinema chains, including a partnership with Sony Pictures and the acquisition of Legendary Entertainment, the production house behind hits like “Godzilla,” “Jurassic World,” and “Interstellar.”
 U.S. studios look to China for much-needed investment and an entry into China’s desirable movie market.
-Meanwhile, Chinese firms are seizing on the opportunity to have a more direct hand in shaping China’s external image.
-Though China’s film industry may be internationalizing, Chinese films still have limited distribution and box office success in external markets, raising questions about the broad appeal of such cultural products.
+By the end of 2017, a handful of deals between Chinese firms and Hollywood studios have been scrapped—a trend that experts say indicates China may slow its investments in the American film industry.
+Still, Chinese firms are seizing on the opportunity to have a more direct hand in shaping China’s external image and U.S. producers have grown wary of making films that cast China in a negative light, primarily out of a desire to tap into Chinese distribution markets.
+Though China’s film industry may be internationalizing and diversifying, Chinese films still have limited distribution and box office success in external markets, raising questions about the broad appeal of such cultural products.

 Is its soft power effective?

 Soft power by nature is difficult to measure.
-In the case of the ambitious OBOR initiative, China’s neighbors and partners have so far responded by taking a cautious approach [PDF].
-Many business and government leaders view OBOR as an economic opportunity to stimulate growth across Asia and beyond; the continent’s infrastructure needs are expected to exceed $1.5 trillion a year to sustain development through 2030, according to a 2017 Asian Development Bank report.
-Economic wellbeing is a powerful incentive for countries desperate for development, but Chinese financing and construction does not translate directly into Beijing’s ability to exert influence and shape the preferences of recipient countries.
-For example, local communities in South and Southeast Asian countries like Myanmar and Sri Lanka have expressed resentment toward a growing Chinese presence; even in Pakistan where the China-Pakistan Economic Corridor has been broadly endorsed, some lawmakers fear that such projects may jeopardize national interests.
+In the case of the ambitious BRI, China’s neighbors and partners have so far responded by taking a cautious approach [PDF].
+Many business and government leaders view BRI as an economic opportunity to stimulate growth across Asia and beyond; the continent’s infrastructure needs are expected to exceed $1.5 trillion a year to sustain development through 2030, according to a 2017 Asian Development Bank report.
+Economic wellbeing is a powerful incentive for countries desperate for development, but Chinese financing and construction does not translate directly into Beijing’s ability to exert influence in recipient countries.
+For example, local communities in South and Southeast Asian countries like Myanmar and Sri Lanka have expressed resentment toward China’s growing presence; even in Pakistan where the China-Pakistan Economic Corridor has been broadly endorsed, some lawmakers fear that such projects may jeopardize national interests.
 In spite of the risks, regional actors are often induced by short-term economic benefits needed to fuel growth, though they remain guarded about bending to Beijing’s strategic preferences.

 While there are few quantifiable metrics to gauge influence, experts often refer to public opinion polls that assess global perceptions of China.
-By these benchmarks, China’s efforts seem to have had little effect in boosting its favorability around the world.
+By these benchmarks, China’s efforts seem to have had little effect in boosting its favorability.